 Interventional radiology is a subspecialty of radiology where radiologists perform minimally invasive procedures using image guidance.
-These procedures are usually done with needles, catheters or other tiny instruments that eliminate the need for large incisions.
+These procedures are usually done with needles, catheters or other minimally invasive instruments that eliminate the need for large incisions.

 Inspira’s Approach to Interventional Radiology

 Inspira physicians use interventional radiology procedures to make a precision map of the body’s internal complexes.
-The images provided by the tests generate road maps that allow the interventional radiologist to guide these instruments through the body to the areas containing pain or diseases.
+The images provided by the tests generate road maps that allow the interventional radiologist to guide these instruments through the body to the areas containing pain or diseases thus providing treatment.

 Types of Interventional Radiology Procedures